 In it, three of us wrote stories around the theme of space princesses.
 We thought it’d be fun to put princesses into space, and we ended up with a really great selection of stories.

 A trained diplomat, kidnapped by an alien race desperate for justice, and its dashing leader…

 A political pawn, on her way to meet her betrothed, who stops in the asteroid belt to answer a call for help, and finds a princess both beautiful and brave…

-A captive raised to believe that the greatest evil is magic, when it–and the handsome ship’s … Continue reading
+A captive raised to believe that the greatest evil is magic, when it–and the handsome ship’s engineer who wields it–are the one thing that might save … Continue reading